Learning at the Lock - Information for teachers

 What are the similarities and differences between life on the canal in the nineteenth and early twentieth century, and their own life now?

 The highlight of this session sees the children going on board Roger and experiencing what family life was like over a century ago.
-Using a mix of ask, show and tell the guide will help children understand and learn:
+Using a mix of ask, show and tell our volunteers will help children understand and learn:

 The differences, and similarities, in the lives of working boat-people and their own